 “Different places allow you to get different chances to reinvent yourself.
 If you stay in one place or one area you’re always stuck in that one mode”. – Matthew Hussey.

-The third element following energy and investment to unlocking purpose is a bout of curiosity.
+Following energy and investment is a bout of curiosity.
 Naturally, placing yourself in different situations will bring forth new learning and experiences.
 Again, these can be small and in my own experience have involved things like signing up for a digital marketing course, attending seminars, raising my hand as a leader of a team project or volunteering to go first for a presentation.

 Doing things outside your comfort zone allows your thinking to go outside it’s conventional confides.
 You meet new people, develop new skills, get exposure to different likes, strengths and weaknesses.
 Imagine yourself as a tourist in whatever you do – taking everything with a fresh perspective bringing a new light to what it is you want to do.